ibm-cloud-docs/containers/cs_network_policy.md

 By default, Kubernetes `NodePort` and `LoadBalancer` services are designed to make your app available on all public and private cluster interfaces.
 However, you can block incoming traffic to your services based on traffic source or destination.
 {:shortdesc}

 A Kubernetes LoadBalancer service is also a NodePort service.
-A LoadBalancer service makes your app available over the load balancer IP address and port and makes your app available over the service's node port(s).
+A LoadBalancer service makes your app available over the load balancer IP address and port and makes your app available over the service's node ports.
 Node ports are accessible on every IP address (public and private) for every node within the cluster.

 The cluster administrator can use Calico `preDNAT` network policies to block: